iissmart/Sun-Netra-X1/README.md

 # Solaris
 Solaris 11 dropped support for the UltraSPARC II series, so Solaris 10 is the newest version that can be installed.

+Remember when I said you only need to worry about swapping files in the tftpboot folder from now on?
+Well Sun (now Oracle) likes to make things complicated, so there's more infrastructure to set up before anything will load.

 ## Bootparams